Home

 Register

-Barraza in the lawsuit filed in November claims employees and supervisors at the Fremont, California plant routinely made lewd feedback and gestures to feminine staff, and that the company failed to handle complaints.
+Barraza in the lawsuit filed in November claims staff and supervisors at the Fremont, California plant routinely made lewd feedback and gestures to female employees, and that the company failed to handle complaints.

-The lawsuit is considered one of at the least seven pending in California state courtroom to make similar claims in opposition to Tesla.
-Kaus is presiding over five extra of these instances.
+The lawsuit is certainly one of not less than seven pending in California state courtroom to make comparable claims against Tesla.
+Kaus is presiding over 5 extra of those instances.

-"Due to this ruling...
-Tesla will probably be judged by a jury of Ms. Barraza's peers in a public courtroom," Lowe said in a press release.
+"Because of this ruling...
+Tesla can be judged by a jury of Ms. Barraza's friends in a public courtroom," Lowe stated in a statement.

-Together with the pending sexual harassment claims, Tesla is dealing with separate lawsuits accusing it of tolerating widespread race discrimination at its crops.
-A California choose final month awarded $15 million to a Black former manufacturing facility worker who said he was subjected to racist slurs and graffiti from coworkers. learn more
+Along with the pending sexual harassment claims, Tesla is facing separate lawsuits accusing it of tolerating widespread race discrimination at its crops.
+A California decide final month awarded $15 million to a Black former factory worker who mentioned he was subjected to racist slurs and graffiti from coworkers. learn more

 Tesla has mentioned it does not tolerate harassment and has disciplined and fired workers who engaged in misconduct.